stemtazoo/streamlit_app/README.md

-# create a line chart
+# streamlit_app
-This is an application creating a line chart from a csv file.
+This is an application using streamlit.